Breed Tips

 Diets: $20-$30

 These dogs are extremely small.
 You’ll know when you keep a dog like a Golden Retriever or a Great Dane beside them.
-This means that their food requirements are lower than those bigger breeds too.
-The monthly cost for Pom Pom dog food can cost around $20 for good quality, vet-recommended kibble.
+This means that their food requirements are lower than those of bigger breeds, too.
+The monthly cost for Pom Pom dog food can be around $20 for good-quality, vet-recommended kibble.

 Grooming: $40-$50